Golf in Russia

 The first mention of golf in Russia dates back to the reign of Nicholas II.
 The first 18-hole golf course appeared in the suburban area of Nakhabino located near Moscow only in 1994.
-Today there are 32 golf courses in Russia.
+Today, there are 32 golf courses in Russia.

 Russian golfer Maria Verchenova was among the participants of the 2016 Olympic Games.
-In the 4th round Maria made a hole-in-one and set a record of the Olympic course.
+In the 4th round, Maria made a hole-in-one and set a record of the Olympic course.
 A contender for the 2020 Olympic Games is Nina Pegova (PGA status).
 The ANCO "International Center of Golf Tourism" (Golf in Russia) deals with increasing the recognition on the world stage and raising the number of inbound golf tourists in the country.

 After the 2022 Russian invasion of Ukraine, the International Golf Federation (IGF) banned golfers from Russia from competing in tournaments under its jurisdiction.
 In addition, in March 2022 the European Golf Association announced that it would not allow teams, individuals, and officials from Russia to participate in EGA events in 2022, and that no EGA events were planned to take place in Russia.

 History

-The first golf course in the Russian Empire appeared in 1891 in village Murino, Saint Petersburg Governarate, at the place where "Devyatkino" railway station, named after the 9-hole course of the same name, is now located.
+The first golf course in the Russian Empire appeared in 1891 in village Murino, Saint Petersburg Governorate, at the place where "Devyatkino" railway station, named after the 9-hole course of the same name, is now located.
 The first golf club on the southern coast of France, Cannes Mandelieu Golf Club (modern Club Old Course Golf Cannes-Mandelieu) was founded in the 19th century by Grand Duke Mikhail Mikhailovich Romanov.
 After the revolution of 1917 this sport was forgotten for a long time.

-A new stage of the development of golf in Russia began of the establishment the first Golf Club in Moscow.
+A new stage of the development of golf in Russia began with the establishment of the first Golf Club in Moscow.
 In 1988, the Golf Club Tumba Moscow was founded (in the mid-2000s it was renamed as the Moscow City Golf Club – MСGС).

 In 1992, the Russian Golf Association was created on the basis of the MCGC.
 It is recognized by the Russian Olympic Committee, the European Golf Association, and the Golf Club of St Andrews.